-To self-refer for these services, you must go to an in-network provider.
+To self-refer for these services, you must go to an innetwork provider.
 Call the provider to check if they are in network.
 Then you can make your own appointment.

 - Medication Assisted Treatment for Opioid addiction; (first 30 days of treatment).
 Use our Find-a-Provider to choose a provider. - Traditional Health Worker services.
-Use our Find-a-Provider to choose a provider or call Trillium Member Services. - Emergency room care.
-Use our Find-a-Provider to choose a provider. - Drug and alcohol treatment.
-Use our Find-a-Provider to choose a provider. - Routine women's annual exams and preventive women's health care services.
-These include but are not limited to prenatal care, breast exams, mammograms, and Paptests.
-Use our Find-a-Provider to choose a provider. - Pregnancy care.
+Use our Finda-Provider to choose a provider or call Trillium Member Services. - Drug and alcohol treatment.
+Use our Find-a-Provider to choose a provider. - Female members can directly access women's health specialists within the provider network for covered services necessary to provide routine women's exams and preventive women's health care services.
+These include but are not limited to prenatal care, breast exams, mammograms, and Pap tests. - Pregnancy care.
 Use our Find-a-Provider to choose a provider. - Sexual abuse exams.
-Call Trillium Member Services. - Family planning and birth control services.
+Call your provider. - Family planning and birth control services.
 You can get these services from any provider who is contracted with Oregon Health Authority and is licensed to perform these services. - Behavioral health services.
 Use our Find-a-Provider to choose a provider. - Help to stop smoking.
 Call Trillium Member Services. - Kidney dialysis services.
 Use our Find-a-Provider to choose a provider. - Immunizations (shots).
-Use our Find-a-Provider to choose a provider.
+Use our Find-a-Provider to choose a provider. - Intensive Care Coordination (ICC) services - If receiving ICC services, LTSS, or have special health care needs members can directly access a specialist and medically appropriate physical health or behavioral health care for treatment of the member's condition and identified needs.

-What if the provider is out-of-network?
+What if the provider is out-ofnetwork?

 In most cases you must see a Trillium specialist or provider.
 If the service is available from Trillium providers, we will ask that you use a Trillium provider.
 If the service is not available from Trillium providers, Trillium may approve an out-of-network provider.
 We only approve out-of-state appointments when the service is not available in Oregon.
-You cannot self-refer to an out-of-network provider.
+You cannot self-refer to an out-ofnetwork provider.